Department of Veterans Affairs.

 Pursuant to 38 U.S.C.
 1118, VA must establish a presumption of service connection for each illness shown by sound scientific and medical evidence to have a positive association with exposure to a biological, chemical, or other toxic agent, environmental or wartime hazard, or preventive medicine or vaccine known or presumed to be associated with service in the Armed Forces in the Southwest Asia theater of operations during the Persian Gulf War.
 Because the recent NAS report was primarily a review of the prevalence of illnesses among Gulf War veterans, it generally did not state conclusions as to whether the illnesses are associated with the types of exposures referenced in § 1118.
 The NAS noted that there was significant emerging evidence that FGIDs may be associated with exposure to enteric pathogens during Gulf War deployments and recommended further study of that issue.
 However, NAS did not state a conclusion concerning the strength of the evidence of an association between FGIDs and exposure to enteric pathogens.
 VA has determined that resolution of that question is not necessary for purposes of this rule, because FGIDs are within the scope of the existing presumption of service connection for medically unexplained chronic multisymptom illnesses.

 Section 1117 of title 38, United States Code, provides a presumption of service connection for “qualifying chronic disability” in veterans who served in the Southwest Asia theater of operations during the Persian Gulf War.
 The statute defines the term “qualifying chronic disability” to include “[a] medically unexplained chronic multisymptom illness (such as chronic fatigue syndrome, fibromyalgia, and irritable bowel syndrome) that is defined by a cluster of signs or symptoms.”
 38 U.S.C.
 1117(a)(2)(B).
 The plain language of the statute makes clear that it applies to all medically unexplained chronic multisymptom illnesses including, but not limited to, the three conditions parenthetically listed as examples.
-VA recently amended its regulation at 38 CFR 3.317 to clarify that the presumption is not limited to the three listed examples.
+VA recently amended its regulation at 38 CFR 3.317 to clarify that the Start Printed Page 70164presumption is not limited to the three listed examples.
 See 75 FR 61995.

 FGIDs are medically unexplained chronic multisymptom illnesses within the meaning of the statute and regulation.
 These disorders are defined by clusters of signs and symptoms affecting GI functions.
 Further, FGIDs are “medically unexplained” because they are, by definition, disorders that cannot be attributed to observable structural or organic changes and the causes of the disorders are generally not known.
 Irritable Bowel Syndrome, which is a form of FGID, is expressly identified in the current statute and regulation as a medically unexplained chronic multisymptom illness.
 Because other FGIDs, such as functional dyspepsia and functional vomiting, also are medically unexplained chronic multisymptom illnesses, the current statute and regulation, as recently amended, provide a presumption of service connection for FGIDs in veterans who served in the Southwest Asia theater of operations during the Persian Gulf War.
 In view of the findings in the recent NAS report identifying FGIDs as prevalent and persistent illnesses among Gulf War Veterans, VA has determined that its regulations should be revised to expressly identify FGIDs as a type of medically unexplained chronic multisymptom illness within the scope of the existing presumption.